Skip to main content

 If you’re intrigued by the HealthSmart approach and would like to learn more about this comprehensive, research-based, standards-aligned K–12 health education program, visit the HealthSmart website.
 You can also email or call ETR at 1-888-220-9455 to set up review access to the digital edition of the program.

-Suzanne Schrag is an Editor and Product Manager at ETR.
+Suzanne Schrag (she/her) is a Senior Curriculum Editor at ETR.
 She is the HealthSmart series editor and one of the authors of the new second edition of HealthSmart K–5.
-She can be reached at schs@etr.org.

 Sign up for the ETR Health Newsletter.